kyma-project/community/sig-and-wg/sig-core/proposals/authorization-proxy.md

 > Read [this](https://github.com/kyma-project/kyma/blob/master/docs/authorization-and-authentication/docs/003-architecture.md) document first to understand the current authorization concept.

-The idea is to move the responsibility for authorization from kube-apiserver to apiserver-proxy.
+The idea is to move the responsibility for authorization from the kube-apiserver to the apiserver-proxy.
 If the apiserver-proxy verifies user permissions, it is not required to configure OpenID Connect tokens in the kube-apiserver.
 The proxy can use a service account to communicate with the apiserver.
 The request flow would be as follows:
 - The proxy validates JWT passed in the Authorization Bearer header.
 - The proxy extracts user and groups from JWT and the target resource from request path and method to construct attributes record.
 That record is send to kubernetes authorization API .
 - If the authorization fails, the request is finished with the `403` response.